openshift-metal3/dev-scripts/dev-setup.md

 - Launches the Ironic containers using Podman on the Provisioning Host
   - Downloads the current images of RHCOS that are needed for a deployment (bootstrap VM, baremetal hosts)

-facet
-- Provides a UI and RESTful API for our services
-  - Day 1 Provisioning API
-  - Uses an embedded HTTP server to serve Day 1 UI, which will be the primary consumer of this API
-  - Provisioning host configuration validation at startup
-- Central integration point for doing Metal³ deployments of OpenShift
-- Facet Architecture

 # Environmental Prerequisites

 You will need a dedicated hardware host to be effective with your development tasks.
 This is due to the fact that your deployment